-The Executive Council for Education is comprised of the education committee chairs.
-The terms of chair committee members are determined by their term as committee chair.
-The Convention Program Committee, Professional Development Committee, the Education Advancement Committee, the Post-Professional Education Committee the Professional Education Committee and the AT EducATionalist Cabinet operate under the ECE umbrella.
-The Board of Certification for the Athletic Trainer, Commission on Accreditation of Athletic Training Education and the NATA Research & Education Foundation each designate a representative to serve as liaison to ECE.
+The Executive Council for Education is comprised of 12 members.
+Each member will lead a component panel (a project, research group, meeting educational programming, and engagement) and contribute to others as appropriate.
+Council members serve one-year, renewable terms.
+The Convention Program Committee operates under the ECE umbrella.
+The Board of Certification for the Athletic Trainer, Commission on Accreditation of Athletic Training Education and the NATA

+Research & Education Foundation each designate a representative to serve as liaison to ECE.
 The Athletic Training Educators' Conference chair also liaises to the council.
 NATA will pay a stipend to the council chair or grant to the institution and fund administrative support.
 Support and expertise will also be provided by national office staff.